MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/home-use-program-notification.md

 The notifications can be controlled by a policy setting that can be configured by using the Office cloud policy service or Group Policy.
 The policy setting is named *Show in-product notifications for the Microsoft Home Use Program*.

 You can configure this policy setting for some or all of your users, and you can configure the policy setting before or after the notifications begin appearing.

+If you want users in your organization who are not in the United States to receive these notifications, you can set the policy setting to Enabled.

 ### Use the Office cloud policy service to turn off notifications about HUP